-1. Introduction: context and statement of purpose 2

-2. Policy 3

-3. Themes and priorities for future collecting 5

-4. Themes and priorities for rationalisation, appraisal and disposal .12

-5. Legal, regulatory and ethical framework for acquisition and disposal of items .13

-6. Collecting policies of other organisations .15

-App pendices .17

-7. Glossary .17

-8. History of the collections .19

-9. Overview of collections .22

-10. Disposal Procedures .30
+1. Introduction: context and purpose 2 2.
+Principles for collecting 4 3.
+Strategies and approaches for future collecting: ULC collections 5 4.
+Themes for future collecting: ULC Collections 6 5.
+Principles for development of collections in Colleges and Departments 13 6.
+Themes and priorities for rationalisation, appraisal and disposal 15 7.
+Legal, regulatory and ethical framework for acquisition and disposal of items 17 8.
+Collecting policies of other organisations 19 Appendices 21 9.
+Glossary 21 10.
+Acquisitions, Disposals and Loans Panel: Terms of Reference 23 11.
+History of the collections 12.
+Overview of collections 13.
+Disposal Procedures